-History, charm & laidback pace: gay couples or friends will love relaxing in Culebra.
+History, charm, and laid-back pace: gay couples or friends will love relaxing in Culebra.

-Culebra, a beautiful and undeveloped island that’s part of the Commonwealth of Puerto Rico, sits halfway between Puerto Rico to the west and St. Thomas to the east and just north of the better-known and more gay-popular getaway of Vieques.
-Culebra provides history, charm and super-friendly locals at an incredibly laidback pace — just the spot for gay couples or friends to relax and escape the modern world; or combine with a visit to more party-forward San Juan for a best-of-both-worlds vacation.
+Culebra, a beautiful and undeveloped island that’s part of Puerto Rico's archipelago, sits halfway between Puerto Rico to the west and St. Thomas to the east and just north of the better-known and more gay-popular getaway of Vieques.
+Culebra provides history, charm, and super-friendly locals at an incredibly laid-back pace.
+It is just the spot for gay couples or friends to relax and escape the modern world or combine with a visit to more party-forward San Juan for a best-of-both-worlds vacation.

-Hilly and green and surrounded by beautiful turquoise water, Culebra is best known for natural splendors, notably several beautiful beaches and natural reserves.
-At the world-renowned sugar-white sand beach Flamenco Beach, you’ll find changing stations, bathroom facilities, food stands and bars.
-Snorkeling fans will enjoy Tamarindo Beach beautiful, serene, and carpeted with bits of coral and wave-smoothed stones (pack your water slippers).
-The rougher and wild area of Zoni Beach offers none of the amenities you’ll find at Flamenco Beach and which is best accessed by Jeep.
+Hilly and green and surrounded by beautiful turquoise water, Culebra is best known for natural splendors, notably several beautiful beaches, and natural reserves.
+At the world-renowned sugar-white sand beach Flamenco, you’ll find changing stations, bathroom facilities, food stands, and bars.
+Snorkeling fans will enjoy Playa Tamarindo, beautiful, serene, and carpeted with bits of coral and wave-smoothed stones (pack your water slippers).
+The rougher and wild area of Zoni beach offers none of the amenities you’ll find at Flamenco and which is best accessed by Jeep.

-You’ll find a few good restaurants in the main town of Dewey (or Culebra Town), including Zaco’s Tacos for tacos and other Mexican and Caribbean specialties; Mamacitas, a bit more upscale and pricey and located on the water; Restaurant Caracoles for some of the best seafood on the island; and a favorite spot for breakfast or a quick lunch, the family-run bakery Pandeli, which offers fresh-baked goodies starting early in the morning until they run out, and panini-style sandwiches.
+You’ll find a few good restaurants in the main town of Dewey (or Culebra Town), including Zaco’s Tacos for tacos and other Mexican and Caribbean specialties; Restaurant Caracoles for some of the best seafood on the island; and a favorite spot for breakfast or a quick lunch, the family-run bakery Pandeli, which offers fresh-baked goodies starting early in the morning until they run out, and panini-style sandwiches.

 Although there are no official gay bars in Culebra, Club Seabourne's bar offers a super fun environment for gay locals and visitors.
 If you tend to rely on apps to meet other people of the LGBTQ community, know that you might see a few gay men within a few miles, but the vast majority tend to go to Vieques and Puerto Rico’s mainland.
 During high season (during winter in the north), you’ll find more gays concentrated in town and on the apps but never with the density you’ll find on San Juan.
 In any event, you go to Culebra for a beach day or to get away; and you’ll be happier if you bring a partner or small group of friends.

-The Club Seaborne, is a modern, well-run villa-style property with great service and a made-to-order, filling breakfast included.
-Local Puerto Rico gay experts also recommended Villa Tampico as a favorite rental property (with pool, two private docks and easy access to Flamenco Beach); and Mamacita’s Guest House as the best low-cost option in town.
-This guesthouse has the added benefit of having one of the best restaurants in town, with outdoor dining overlooking a canal.
+The Club Seaborne is a modern, well-run villa-style property with great service and a made-to-order, filling breakfast included.
+Local Puerto Rico gay experts also recommended Villa Tampico as a favorite rental property with pool, two private docks, and easy access to Flamenco.
+This guesthouse has the added benefit of having one of the best restaurants, with outdoor dining overlooking a canal.

 If you just want a taste of the beach and to do a little snorkeling and possibly even check out the handful of good restaurants, a day-trip should suffice.
-If you’d like to include a half-day of snorkeling the gorgeous waters around Culebrita or plan on visiting the more remote area of Playa Zoni, you’ll want to stay a night or two.
+If you’d like to include a half-day of snorkeling the gorgeous waters around Culebrita or plan on visiting the more remote area of Zoni beach, you’ll want to stay a night or two.
 If you take the ferry, you should be able to do everything and only spend one night.
-Due to flight schedules (arriving and departing mid afternoon) you’re probably better off planning on two nights if you decide to fly.
+Due to flight schedules (arriving and departing mid-afternoon) you’re probably better off planning on two nights if you decide to fly.

 Brush up on your Spanish.
 Most customer-facing staff speaks some English but you won’t find the level of fluidity you’ll find in San Juan.